dev-academy-programme/orientation---Archived/2-tools/chrome-dev-tools/README.md

 # Chrome Developer Tools

+The Chrome web browser contains a host of tools that make your life as a developer much easier.
+Take the time to get to learn them and you'll relieve or mitigate a lot of the pain of web development, allowing you to focus on the pleasure.

 ## Chrome extensions we'll use

 You'll need the following extensions in Chrome.
 They should already be installed in the Vagrant machine.